 Malaria preventionIn addition to taking malaria tablets, you need to avoid exposure to the parasite by taking measures to avoid mosquito bites.
 Make sure you find out at much as possible about malaria in the area you are travelling to.
 Wearing long sleeves and trousers, using insect repellent and mosquito nets are important precautions to avoid getting bitten by a malaria-infected mosquito.
 You need to take your antimalarials exactly as prescribed to stay protected, including taking them for the specified period after you return from your trip.
 If you still develop symptoms, seek medical help immediately.
 You are unlikely to get infected while taking an antimalarial but infection is still possible.

 Malaria guidelines are regularly updated and countries receive new risk ratings for malaria.
 As a result, some of the malaria risk advice on our site may be out of date.
-Before starting your assessment for malaria treatment, please check Fit For Travel guidance on the malaria risk in the country you’re travelling to.
+Before starting your assessment for malaria treatment, please check up to date guidance on the malaria risk in the country you’re travelling to.
 Neither the content on our website, nor our online assessment for malaria treatment are intended as a substitute for a full travel consultation.
 It is important you discuss all precautions recommended for your trip, for example you may need vaccines too – you can book a consultation here.